Vynn0/Sentiment-Dataset/README.md

 # Sentiment-Dataset
-AI-Generated Images Sentiment based on Twitter (X) as the primary source, YouTube and Reddit as supplementary
+Sentiment Analysis of AI-Generated Images Discourse using Social Media Data (X as the primary source, with YouTube and Reddit as supplementary sources)

 Five seeds include:
 42,